 - Then, add the masala puree to the same pan.
 Then add moshla dhoa’r jol (1/2 cup of water mixed with the leftover masala in the blender) too.
 Stir it well.

-- Once the masala puree starts boiling and the water little dries up, then add sugar (I used 2 tsp sugar) to balance the sourness of the yogurt.
+- Once the masala puree starts boiling and the water little dries up, then add sugar (I used 2 tsp sugar) to the mixture to balance the sourness of the yogurt.

 - Let the gravy almost dry off the water and release oil from all of its sides, then add 2 cups (500 ml) of water.
 In the meantime, add 1/2 tsp salt and bring the gravy to a boil.